jtangelder/faketouches.js/README.md

 faketouches.js
 ==============

 Library to send fake touchevents.
-Used for testing Hammer.js.
+Used for testing Hammer.js 1.x.

+Its successor is available here: https://github.com/hammerjs/simulator

 ## Usage